withastro/astro/GOVERNANCE.md

 1. The vote must receive an overwhelming majority (70%+) to pass.
 1. **If the vote passes:** the nominee will be made a Core Maintainer and all privileges will be made available to them.
 1. **If the vote fails:** the project steward is responsible for informing the nominee with constructive, actionable feedback.
 (Note: this is not required if the nomination was made in the #core channel, or if the nominee was otherwise not made aware of their nomination).

+## Voting: Governance Change

+A vote is initiated once a pull request to the GOVERNANCE.md file is submitted by a Core Maintainer.

+If the pull request submitter is not a Core Maintainer, the PR can be closed by any Maintainer without a vote.
+However, any Core Maintainer may request a vote on that PR, in which case a vote is initiated.

+**Who can vote:** Core Maintainers (L3 and above).
+All community members are encouraged to discuss and voice their opinion in the pull request discussion.
+Core Maintainers should take the opinions of others -- especially other Maintainers -- into consideration when voting.

+1. The pull request discussion thread is used to discuss the governance change.
+2. The normal 3 day voting & discussion window begins with the PR creation.
+3. Voting can be done in the pull request via a review of either **Approve (For)** or **Change Requested (Against)**.
+4. The vote must receive a simple majority (50%+) to pass.
+5. **If the vote passes:** the PR is merged and the changes take effect immediately.
+6. **If the vote fails:** the PR is closed and no change occurs.

+## Voting: RFC Proposals

+Astro features are discussed using a model called [Consensus-seeking decision-making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
+This model attempts to achieve consensus on all significant changes to Astro, but has a fallback voting procedure in place if consensus appears unattainable.

+**Who can vote:** All Maintainers (L2 and above).

+1. Anyone can submit an RFC to suggest changes to Astro.
+2. A trivial change can be discussed and approved entirely within the RFC GitHub issue, as long as there are no objections from Maintainers or Core Maintainers.
+This is not considered a formal vote.
+3. A non-trivial, significant change should be discussed within the RFC GitHub issue and approved during an RFC meeting call.
+4. During an RFC meeting, the moderator will attempt to achieve consensus on the RFC proposal.
+5. **If consensus is ever reached:** the RFC is approved.
+6. Otherwise, Maintainers should attempt to reach consensus over the course of the next week, before bringing the RFC back to an RFC meeting.
+All reasonable attempts to address concerns should be exhausted.
+7. **If consensus still cannot be reached:** The project Steward may initiate the first fallback mechanism by limiting the vote to Core Maintainers.
+8. **If consensus still cannot be reached:** The project Steward may initiate a final fallback vote of Core Maintainers, of which an overwhelming majority (80%+) is required to pass.
+9. **If consensus still cannot be reached:**  The RFC is closed without approval.

 ## Moderation